michapotselyev/michapotselyev/README.md

                         </tr>
                         <tr>
                             <td colspan="2">
-                                :point_right: Working with the cadastre API for land administration to manage farmers lands.
+                                :point_right: Working with the cadastre API for land administration to manage<br>
+                                farmers lands.
                             </td>
                         </tr>
                         <tr>
                             <td colspan="2">
-                                :point_right: Developing control system for watering, sowing and the degree of ripening of crops on<br>
+                                :point_right: Developing control system for watering, sowing and the degree of<br>
-                                farmers' lands.
+                                ripening of crops on farmers' lands.
                             </td>
                         </tr>
                         <tr><td colspan="2"></td></tr>